 TFT continues in our efforts in showing promising, young talents, with more original songs and music to lead our audience into the mythical world of the story.

-Join us at the Drama Centre Black Box, from 9 to 19 July 2020.
+Join us at the Drama Centre Black Box, from July 2021.

 Exactly 60 days ago, sea turtle Rose laid 100 eggs by the beach.
 Now, all of them, except the 100th egg, hatch into baby turtles and make their way, slowly but surely, back into the sea.
 While waiting for her last baby to come out of its shell, both mother turtle and egg are attacked by a kettle of vultures.
 Two fishermen appear just in the nick of time to chase away the predators, and take the turtle egg along with them as they set sail in their fishing boat.
 Driven by her newly-developed motherly instinct, Rose chases after the fishermen to retrieve her baby egg.
 Facing a series of challenging events, she convinces herself to protect the fishermen just like their mother would, in order to protect her baby egg.
 While the fishermen remain oblivious to her efforts to protect them, Rose comes to realise something important.